Chia-Network/chialisp-web/docs/puzzles/offers.md

 3. CANCELLED -- Depending on which [type of cancellation](#cancellation "Offer cancellation") has been used, either
   * The Maker's wallet has released the coins it had been reserving for this offer, or
   * The Maker-Taker's coins have been spent and new ones have been created in the Maker-Taker's wallet.
-4. CONFIRMED -- The Maker's and Takers's reserved coins have been spent in the same spendbundle.
+4. CONFIRMED -- The Maker's and Taker's reserved coins have been spent in the same spendbundle.
 Effectively, the offer has been completed successfully.
 5. FAILED -- The Taker attempted, and failed to accept the offer.
 This could have happened either because the Maker canceled the offer, or because another Taker took the offer first.